Pontiac51/miniAVX/README.md

 ***UPDATE 2.26.0 (BitsAndDroids NEW Rust Connector v0.3.3 & Library v1.6.7)***
 * NEW: Transponder IDENT (setting the mode in development)
 * NEW: Weather menu entry (wind and temperature in development)
 * NEW: Pages with progressbar!
 The menu now has 12 items which made scrolling to it a bit confusing.
 Reaching the last item on a page brings up the next page.
-Page title is also displayed in top right corner.
+Page title is also displayed in top left corner.
 Current pages: Essentials (Trim, Speed, Altitude, Chrono), Autopilot (ALT, VS, HDG, GPS, Transponder), Navigation (NAV, OBS, ADF) and Misc.
 (COM, WX, SET).
-* ADDED: Switch "Page title <-> BAD Version" on MAIN button on BRT INV page.
+* ADDED: Switch "miniAVX version <-> BAD Version" on MAIN button on BRT INV page.
 * REMOVED: Transponder 2 (has never been used in BAD or MSFS)

 ***UPDATE 2.25.0 (BitsAndDroids NEW Rust Connector 0.3.2 & Library v1.6.6)***